AleBradC/authentication-app/server/README.md

 Application where a user can register and login.
 When a user creates a team he will be the admin of that team, he can updated the team, add members, remove members and also delete the team.
+When an admin add a new member in the team, the other members will be notified.

 # Getting Started